infnttlab/benchmarks/COSA_BioInfo_Fog_Computing/README.md

 ./run-all-test.sh

+# To
 python scheduler.py -path INPUT_PATH -dataset DATASET_NAME -n MAX_NUM_CORE
 i.e. python scheduler.py -p /mnt/avoton/fog/data/prova/splitDB/split8 -d Ecoli -n 8

-# To create a directories structure to split your dataset in a lot of subdir, you can run:
+# To create a structure of folders in which to split a given dataset:
 ./split_db.sh  [dest-path]   [n-max-core]  [n-file]  [db-name] i.e. ./split_db.sh /mnt/avoton/fog/data/tt/ 8 32 Equal_v5_2D

-# To plot speedup of deepnano and kraken using the output files from ./run_deepnano_kraken.sh called [processor-name]_perf.csv,
+# To plot the speedup of the applications, using the files outputted by run_deepnano_kraken.sh, named[processor-name]_perf.csv:
-# you can run:
 python plot_speedup.py [n-dataset] [data-csv1] [data-csv2] ... [data-csvN]
 ```

 ## Our tests:
-### Dataset Used:
+### Dataset:

-Abbiamo selezionato 32 file da ciascun dataset per formare un mini-dataset e processare quello scalando sui core.
+The mini-dataset we processed with our SoCs is composed of 32 files selected from each of teh following datasets:

 | DB           |   DB size  | n file tot |  Size tot.  |
 | ------------ | :--------: | :--------: | :---------: |